Audio 1. The beginning of the tour

 Audio 13.
 The oil mill

-The oil mill operated for the first time in 1919.
+The oil mill the audioguide is showing us operated for the first time in 1919.
 It consisted of two rooms, the mill room, where we are standing now, and the olives room, located on the top floor.
 The olives arrived in the upper room, where they were separated between those collected from the soil and those harvested from the tree.
 Once there, they were passed to three stone cones by gravity, where they were crushed after seven or eight laps.
 The paste wend down to the "italians", consisting of two cylindrical stones and hot water circuit, where after approximately one hour the pit broke, leaving the paste obtained ready to move to the "cofins" a shaped-wheel-basket.